SAR-ARD/asard/docs/source/general/ERS_NRB.rst

 During SAR processing, files covering a whole scene are created.
 In this last step, the scene-based structure is converted to the MGRS tile structure.
 If one tile overlaps with multiple scenes, these scenes are first virtually mosaiced using VRT files.
 The files are then subsetted to the actual tile extent, converted to Cloud Optimized GeoTIFFs (COG), and renamed to the NRB naming scheme.
-All steps are performed by :func:`s1ard.ard.format`.
+All steps are performed by :func:`ERS_NRB.ard.format`.
 The actual file format conversion is done with :func:`spatialist.auxil.gdalwarp`, which is a simple wrapper around the gdalwarp utility of GDAL.

-After all COG files have been created, GDAL VRT files are written for log scaling and conversion to other backscatter conventions using function :func:`s1ard.ard.create_vrt`.
+After all COG files have been created, GDAL VRT files are written for log scaling and conversion to other backscatter conventions using function :func:`cesard.ard.create_vrt`.

 In a last step the OGC XML and STAC JSON metadata files will be written for the NRB product.